 The Imperio replica was dedicated on June 7, 1997, as part of the first annual Portuguese Festival.
 The centerpiece of the Imperio’s plaza, dedicated on November 3, 2001, is a 19-foot granite replica of the 130-foot diameter Compass Rose, A Rosa os Ventos, located at the Plaza of the Coveries in Lisbon.

-The Portuguese Historical Museum at the Imperio is featured in the History Park Tour and Coming to America, The Immigration Experience School Tours.
+The Portuguese Historical Museum at the Imperio is featured in the History Park Tour and Immigration: What’s Your Story?
+School Tours.

 The Portuguese Historical Museum at the Imperio is a joint project with the Portuguese Heritage Society of California.